 In this example, ClearPass will be responsible for determining the appropriate role based on one of two AD Groups the authenticating user is a member of.
 Using Aruba Vendor-Specific Attributes (VSAs) it will inform the Controller which role is to be assigned to the session.
 The Controller will apply the following configuration to each role.

-Before you can specify VLAN IDs in your user roles, you need to ensure that the VLANs have been created and an IP address assigned.
-A summary of my VLAN interface configuration is below.
+Before you can specify VLAN IDs in your user roles, you need to ensure that the VLANs have been created.
+The VLAN does not need to be assigned an IP address unless you are doing L3 authentication for captive portal redirection, or any form of routing or NATing.

 To create a user role click Configuration > Security > Access Control > Add.